eddmann/eddmann.github.io/_posts/2016/2016-09-03-avl-trees-in-clojure.md

 This can be achieved as shown above, taking advantage of an immutable approach.

-### Re-balancing Phase
+## Rebalancing Phase

-With the balance factor and rotation actions now available, we are able to begin work on the four different situations a node could be placed in that would require a tree rotation.
+With the balance factor and rotation actions now available, we can begin working on the four different situations where a node's placement requires a tree rotation.

 ![Left Right, Left Left Cases](/uploads/avl-trees-in-clojure/lr-ll-cases.png)